 Again, Duncan nodded.

 Elisha took a deep breath.
 “Well, then.
 Talk to me about May 14th.
 Start from the beginning.
 You tell me the truth—the whole truth, so help you, God—maybe there’s still a happy ending in this for you after all.”
-He paused, then chuckled.
-“I may be one ugly motherfucker, but I ain’t no monster.
+He paused, chuckled.
+“I may be an ugly motherfucker, but I ain’t no monster.
 I don’t wanna deprive an innocent wife and kid of their husband and father—if I can help it.”

 Duncan eyed him.
 “Are you not planning on turning me in to the Auctoritas Magicae?”

 Elisha’s blood ran cold.
 Does that mean you really did do it?
-“I have it on good authority”—he was careful not to let a spike of anger find its way into his tone—“that the Auctoritas Magicae will be willing to consider a lesser sentence than tranquilization if you give us enough to nail the real masterminds of the plot.”
+“I have it on good authority”—he was careful not to let a spike of anger find its way into his voice—“that the Auctoritas Magicae will be willing to consider a lesser sentence than tranquilization if you give us enough to nail the real masterminds of the plot.”